openaustralia/openaustralia-parser/README.md

 ### Updating recess and sitting dates in the calendar

-#### What
+The parliamentary sitting dates are shown on [the calendar](http://www.openaustralia.org.au/debates/?y=2016) on OpenAustralia.org and as a little banner on the front page.

-The sitting dates shown on [the calendar](http://www.openaustralia.org.au/debates/?y=2016) on OpenAustralia.org and a little banner on the front page are based on information in [`recess.php`](https://github.com/openaustralia/twfy/blob/master/www/includes/easyparliament/recess.php) in the [web application's repository](https://github.com/openaustralia/twfy/).
+These are both based on information in [`recess.php`](https://github.com/openaustralia/twfy/blob/master/www/includes/easyparliament/recess.php) in the [web application's repository](https://github.com/openaustralia/twfy/).

 #### How